 By having predominately shallow roots, combined with it’s fast growth make Black Locust one of the best trees to plant for erosion control.
 It is frequently used in land reclamation at abandoned mine sites.

 Rot-resistant, valuable wood

 Heartwood from Black Locust trees is a very hard and is extremely rot resistant.
-This gives it numerous uses in decking, outdoor furniture, fence posts, decking, and furniture.
-It also has a very high heating value making it a valuable firewood or use in a pellet stove.
+This makes it the perfect choice in outdoor uses such as decking, outdoor furniture, fence posts, or as a raised bed.

 Black Locust trees host over 50 species of insects, of which whose larvae will feed numerous songbirds.
-Additionally, the large amount of seed is food for Wild Turkey, Grouse, Pheasant, and other game birds.
+Additionally numerous game birds such as Wild Turkey, Grouse, or Pheasant will eat the seed for food.